 Grocery shopping is generally a pretty hated activity.

 It’s time-consuming, the parking and aisles are crowded, the lines are long, and it’s overall a very tedious experience.
-But you can seize this as an opportunity to provide a service and earn money from it in return.
+But you can seize this opportunity to provide a service and earn money from it in return.

 Whether you’re just looking for an easy part-time job that won’t take up too much of your time, or helping people really appeals to you, getting paid to buy groceries for others is a very accessible way to earn some extra money on the side.

 I’ve delved quite a bit into the secret shopper biz before, which has you working for the retail company and not the customer.
 But now I wanted to see what getting paid to shop is all about when the clients are other people with the same needs as you.

 What Does a Personal Grocery Shopper Do?

 The name is pretty self-explanatory, but for clarity’s sake, here’s what the job entails.

-A personal grocery shopper is paid to buy and deliver groceries.
+A personal grocery shopper is someone paid to buy and deliver groceries.

-It’s their job to find out what the client needs, get to the store and buy the groceries, and then deliver them to the client at a pre-arranged time and place.
+It’s their job to find out what the client needs, get to the store, buy the groceries, and then deliver them to the client at a pre-arranged time and place.

 Usually, clients don’t pay ahead of time, meaning you have to buy the groceries out of pocket and have them reimburse you after you’ve delivered.

-Those who make use of personal grocery shoppers generally fall into one of four categories:
+Those who book personal grocery shoppers generally fall into one of four categories:

-- People who don’t have time left in the day to get to a supermarket and buy groceries for their family.
+- People who don’t have time left in the day to get to a supermarket and buy groceries for themselves or their families.

 - Families who have a holiday home or hire a vacation rental and want a fully stocked kitchen when they arrive.
 (If you already have an Airbnb business going, then adding grocery shopping to your list of services could be a great additional income for that too.)

-- Old or physically challenged people who struggle to or cannot leave their homes unaided.
+- The elderly or physically challenged who struggle to or cannot leave their homes unaided.